MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v2.0/resources/dynamics_salesquote.md

 ## Bound Actions

-The salesQuote resource type offers a bound action called `makeInvoice` which posts the corresponding salesQuote batch.
+The salesQuote resource type offers a bound action called `makeInvoice` which make invoices the corresponding salesQuote batch.
-Posting the salesQuote batch is illustrated in the following example:
+This is illustrated in the following example:
 `MAKEINVOICE https://<server address>:<server API port>/<server instance name>/api/v2.0/companies({id})/salesQuotes({id})/Microsoft.NAV.makeInvoice`

 The response has no content; the response code is 204.

-The salesQuote resource type offers a bound action called `makeOrder` which posts the corresponding salesQuote batch.
+The salesQuote resource type offers a bound action called `makeOrder` which make orders the corresponding salesQuote batch.
-Posting the salesQuote batch is illustrated in the following example:
+This is illustrated in the following example:
 `MAKEORDER https://<server address>:<server API port>/<server instance name>/api/v2.0/companies({id})/salesQuotes({id})/Microsoft.NAV.makeOrder`

 The response has no content; the response code is 204.

-The salesQuote resource type offers a bound action called `send` which posts the corresponding salesQuote batch.
+The salesQuote resource type offers a bound action called `send` which sends the corresponding salesQuote batch.
-Posting the salesQuote batch is illustrated in the following example:
+This is illustrated in the following example:
 `SEND https://<server address>:<server API port>/<server instance name>/api/v2.0/companies({id})/salesQuotes({id})/Microsoft.NAV.send`

 The response has no content; the response code is 204.